zuyao1988/favorite-place/README.md

 2. PM2 2.0.15
 > https://www.npmjs.com/package/pm2

 ######  //-----  HOW TO START ---------
 Steps to run the program.

-1. Go to the main folder.
+- 1. Go to the root folder.
 > npm install

-2.1 If you wish to run pgm in prod mode, else use 2.2:
+- 2.1 If you wish to run pgm in prod mode, else use 2.2:
 > pm2 start ecosystem.config.js --env production

 Available urls: